Don Buckey: College career

-NFL career
+Professional career

-The New York Jets drafted him in the twelfth round and he played one year in the National Football League in Lou Holtz’s only year as a coach.
+The New York Jets selected him in the twelfth round and he played one year in the National Football League in Lou Holtz’s only year as a coach.
 At 6’0", Don gathered in five passes good for 36 yards in limited duty as a wide receiver in 1976.

 Don and his twin Dave Buckey are both members of the Summit County, Ohio Hall of Fame, the Kenmore High School (Akron, OH) Wall of Fame, and the Atlantic Coast Conference (ACC) Legends class of 2013.

 The Buckey twins played on two City Series championship teams for head coach Richard Fortner at Kenmore High School (Akron, OH) and played together in the Ohio-Pennsylvania Big 33 All-Star Game in 1972.

 Don earned a Sport Pilot Certificate in 2006, currently owning and flying N293CT, a 2006 Flight Design CTsw light sport aircraft.

 Personal life

 His family includes: Father, Carroll.
 Mother, Jessie.
 Brothers, Jim, Dan, and twin Dave.
 Sister, Carolyn McDaniel.
 He married Elaine Hartofelis Buckey, on May 22, 1976.
 They have had no children.

 He is currently retired and living in The Villages, FL.